mjtechguy/do-gpu-terraform/README.md

 Before you begin, ensure you have the following:

 - Terraform: Installed on your local machine.
-Follow the official installation guide if needed.
 - DigitalOcean Account: Access to create Droplets and manage resources.
 - DigitalOcean API Token: Generate a personal access token from your DigitalOcean account.
-Instructions can be found here.
 - Account approved for GPU usage: Ensure your account is approved for GPU usage on DigitalOcean.
 Contact support if you need to enable GPU access.

 ## Cloud-Init Script

 The `cloud-init.yaml` script is used to automate the initial configuration of the Droplet.
 It performs the following actions:

-- Updates and upgrades existing packages.
+- Updates and upgrades existing packages
-- Installs essential packages: htop, tar, git, wget, curl, nano, unzip, and nvtop.
+- Installs essential packages: htop, tar, git, wget, curl, nano, unzip, and nvtop
 - Downloads and installs btop for resource monitoring. (which inlcudes the option to monitor GPU usage)

-Note: The script includes commented lines for installing ollama and pulling llama3.3.
-Uncomment these lines if you wish to include them in the setup.
+- Optional: Uncomment lines to install ollama and pull llama3.3 for inferencing

+## Firewall Configuration

+The `firewall.tf` file configures the DigitalOcean firewall to restrict access to the Droplet.
+By default, only the IP addresses specified in the `allowed_ips` variable are allowed to access all ports on the Droplet.

 ## Variables